tymyrddin/blue-dfir/source/docs/notes/mobile.md

 ## Screen lock bypassing techniques Android

-There are three types of screen lock mechanisms offered by Android:
+There are several types of screen lock mechanisms offered by Android:

 * Android was the first smartphone to introduce a ***pattern lock***, a pattern or design on the phone and the same pattern must be drawn to unlock the device.
 * ***PIN code*** is the most common lock option and is a 4-digit number that needs to be entered to unlock the device.
 * Unlike the PIN, which takes four digits, the alphanumeric ***passcode*** includes letters, as well as digits.
 * ***Smart Lock***, which can be a Trusted Face, Trusted Location, or a Trusted Device.

-Lock screens are the most challenging aspect of Android forensic examinations because [there are so many different devices, and things change fast](https://android.stackexchange.com/questions/tagged/lock-screens).
+[Lock screens](https://android.stackexchange.com/questions/tagged/lock-screens) are the most challenging aspect of Android forensic examinations because there are over 12,000 different Android models from hundreds of different manufacturers, and things change fast.
 For example, Samsung intentionally builds phones which are extremely hard to break into.
 This is a conscious design decision, because many users do credit card payments, banking, and social media, where, if they would lose their phone and a bad person found it, an easy-to-break-into device would have potentially catastrophic results.
-Anyway, below are some that can be tried.
+Anyway, below are some ways that can be tried.

 ### Delete gesture.key